codeforsanjose/codeforsanjose.github.io/_docs/index.md

 ## How to Get Involved

 ### Civic Hack Nights
 Come to civic hack nights.
 Find teams to collaborate with.
-Keep tabs on our schedule by joining our [Meetup group]( https://meetup.com/code-for-san-jose).
+Keep tabs on our upcoming events by joining our [Meetup group](https://meetup.com/code-for-san-jose).
 We typically meet every 2nd and 4th Thursdays 6:30-9:00pm in downtown San José.

 ### Collaborate and Create
 Pitch a design, data or coding project for our volunteers to work on.
-You can [share your idea](https://github.com/codeforsanjose/Project-Ideas/issues) or email [Michelle Thong, Code for San José Captain](emailto:mthong@gmail.com).
+You can [share your idea](https://github.com/codeforsanjose/Project-Ideas/issues) or <a href="mailto:codeforsanjose@gmail.com">email us</a>.

 Learn more about our current [projects](/docs/projects/).